mixxxdj/mixxx/source/chapters/user_interface.rst

 Above the :term:`loop <reloop>` button are the :term:`in <loop in>` and :term:`out <loop out>` buttons, which allow you to manually set the loop-in and loop-out point.
-If the :term:`quantize` mode is enabled (see `The Waveform` section), then the loop points will automatically snap to the nearest beat.
+If the :term:`quantize` mode is enabled (see :ref:`interface-waveform` section), then the loop points will automatically snap to the nearest beat.

 The hotcue section, the 4 numbers on the far right, are used to set and clear hotcues.
 Clicking on a numbered button will set a hotcue.
 A marker with the